MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 * `getCurrentStock` which returns the current stock of the item, an integer.
 * `getTotalSales` which returns the total sales of the items since the last time the the sales were reset, a decimal number.

+## Payment

+The playment class encapsulates how the vending machine receives payment.
+In this case, the user is simply prompted to enter a dollar amount which is then returned.

+The payment class only has one method:

+* `receivePayment` allows someone to enter payment.
+The user is prompted at the console to enter an amount which is parsed and returned.
+It returns the payment amount as a decimal number.